suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 ---
 title: "Residential and Social Mobility: A Quantitative Analysis of Parental Decisions with Social Learning"
 author: ''
 shortdate: 'Submitted.
-09/2024.'
+07/2025.'
-date: '2024-09-03'
+date: '2025-07-03'
 slug: neighborhoods
 tags:
   -  Working Papers and Work in Progress
-summary: "In the United States, less-educated parents tend to allocate little time to parent-child activities, reside in disadvantaged neighborhoods, and underestimate the relevance of parental inputs for later outcomes.
-This paper introduces a social learning mechanism that can explain socioeconomic differences in parental beliefs and decisions.
-The mechanism posits that young adults learn by observing older people in their neighborhood but are prone to misinferences as they imperfectly correct for selection induced by residential segregation.
-I incorporate this social learning mechanism in an overlapping generations model of residential and parental time decisions.
-Once calibrated to the United States, the model accurately captures both targeted and non-targeted parental behavior across socioeconomic groups.
-Parental beliefs have sizable effects on the economy, increasing income inequality by 3% (income Gini index) and decreasing social mobility by 15% (income rank-rank coefficient).
-The general equilibrium effects of housing vouchers hinge on their ability to reduce residential segregation.
-Greater effectiveness in reducing segregation leads to larger gains in welfare, income, and social mobility, but also extends the transition to a new steady state. "
+summary: "In the U.S., beliefs about parenting and parental choices differ across socioeconomic groups.
+This paper develops an overlapping generations model with social learning, where young adults form beliefs about parenting by observing neighbors but may make inference mistakes due to selection neglect---imperfect correction for selection.
+In equilibrium, residential segregation generates information frictions that foster heterogeneous beliefs and distort parenting decisions.
+When calibrated to the U.S., the model suggests these beliefs reduce equity and efficiency, and housing vouchers can enhance both social mobility and aggregate income.
+In contrast, a model that replaces beliefs with fixed preference heterogeneity predicts income losses. "
 featured: yes
 full_abstract: false
 paper_link: https://suzannebellue.github.io/research/neighborhoods/Bellue_ResidentialandSocialMobility.pdf